 When I advertised with Yelp the time it took for me to realize it wasn’t going to do much was one month (it was a three-month contract).

-When I run Google campaigns they should start showing some results within a week.
+When I run Google campaigns they should start showing some results within a week if you have enough budget ($5-$10 per day).
 Some campaigns will be an instant hit while others may take a week for Google to learn what works best.Ad campaign results should start showing up within the first week & be in full swing in week 2.
 Click To Tweet

 If my click-through rate (CTR) is below 1% after a week or two then I ditch that campaign and try again.